iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 shows the sub-group of treaty borrowing containing the 1846 treaty (the only red dot or treaty from the 1840s).

-{% figure caption: "The 1846 Comanche Treaty is the only treaty in this borrowing cluster from the 1840s (red).
+{% figure caption: "Figure 7.
+The 1846 Comanche Treaty is the only treaty in this borrowing cluster from the 1840s (red).
 It was unique in that it borrowed language across significant spans of time and geographic regions." %}
 ![Network graph showing that the eighteen hundred and forty six Comanche Treaty is the only treaty in borrowing cluster from the eighteen hundred and forties](/assets/img/v01/catalano/figure7.png)
 {% endfigure %}